The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

+Interestingly, some of the intergalactic gas around M31 is believed to be from a tidal encounter between M31 and M33 some 1-3 Gyr ago \citep{Blitz1999,Braun2004,Bekki2008}.
+This left a discontinuous stream of H~I clouds between the two galaxies as reported by \citet{Braun2004} and \citet{Thilker2004} and subsequently confirmed and investigated by \citet{Lockman2012}, \citet{Westmeier2008}, \citet{Wolfe2013}, and \citet{Kerp2016}.

-Figure 11 shows the location of high velocity clouds around M31 \citep{Thilker2004,Thilker2005a}, possibly the equivalent to the Milky Way's HVCs.
-The location of SDSO matches one of these HVCs, and exhibits a morphology similar to the cloud's NE-SW elongation.
+Figure 13 shows the location of high velocity clouds around M31 reported by \citet{Thilker2004,Thilker2005a} and \citet{Westmeier2008} thought to be the equivalent to the Milky Way's HVCs.
+The location of SDSO matches one of these HVCs southeast of the M31 nucleus with a projected location coincident with one of these clouds and exhibiting a morphology similar to that cloud's NE-SW elongation.
 However, the heliocentric velocity of this HVC is $-175$ km s$^{-1}$, far from SDSO's $-10$ km s$^{-1}$ value.

-These studies of H~I HVCs near M31 only survey radial velocities from $-100$ to $-600$ km s$^{-1}$, so were blind to low velocity gas.
+Such H~I studies of HVCs near M31 typically only survey radial velocities from $-100$ to $-600$ km s$^{-1}$ and are hence blind to low velocity gas.
 However, a study of H~I clouds near M31 by \citet{Kerp2016} covered velocities down to $-25$ km s$^{-1}$ with a angular resolution of $10.8'$.
 While detecting no significant low velocity H~I gas at SDSO's location, the curved M31-M33 stream of HVCs aligns with SDSO's location off M31.

-To check if there is any evidence that some of the gas in the HVC might be infalling to M31, thereby resulting in a much less negative velocity, we explored the lower velocity H~I toward M31 \citep{Reich1982}.
-As shown in Figure 12, this survey reveals a multitude of low velocity H~I emission features around M31.
-There is a small H~I cloud seen in the H~I intensity map where SDSO's projected location lies along its northwestern edge.
+We note that \citet{Rao2013} and \cite{Lehner2020} analyzed low-dispersion UV spectra taken with the Cosmic Origins Spectrograph on {\sl Hubble Space Telescope} to explore the CGM around M31, using metal absorption lines toward background quasars.
+However, the velocities seen, relative to the core of M31 are fairly small.
+The locations of two of these quasars are shown in the left panel of Figure 13.
+The sight-line to one of the \citet{Rao2013} targets, 0043+4016, is coincident with very faint SDSO's [\ion{O}{3}] emission along its northern limb (shown in the figure as an $\times$ symbol).
+However, strong line blending and low spectral resolution of the \ion{Si}{2} $\lambda$1260 and \ion{C}{4} $\lambda$1548 features limited a clear HVC detection.